Soil Chemistry and Biology

 As compared to the environmental compartments air and water, soil is an extremely complicated system.
 This is due to a huge variety in soil composition and to the

 interaction among soil components, which in turn module and are modulated by chemical, physical and biological system condition.
-Soil can be a source, a sink, or an
+Soil can be a source, a sink, or an interacting medium for many nutrients, as well as contaminants that impact humans, plants, wildlife, and other organisms.

 An understanding of soil properties and processes is therefore critical to the evaluation and the criteria to be adopted for the soil management.